AniKrishnanStats/NBA-Clutch-Preformance-Analysis/README.md

 Future work in this program will oversee the followoing:
 - Ability to compare various players
-- Implmentation of advanced statistics and probability to further review a player's "clutchness"
+- Implementation of advanced statistics and probability to further review a player's "clutchness"
 - Analyzing different metrics to effective a player's clutch score such as type of shot and if defender was present within a defined proximity.